How to Increase Your LinkedIn Followers (15 Tips and Tricks)

 Use popups to encourage visitors to follow your LinkedIn page before they leave your site.
 OptinMonster is an excellent tool to create exit-intent popups, slide-ins, or floating bars that promote your LinkedIn profile.

-Why this works: Popups grab attention at key moments and prompt people to follow you.
+Popups grab attention at key moments and prompt people to follow you.
 This helps you convert visitors who might otherwise leave without connecting with you on LinkedIn.
+You can even pair this with Exit-Intent Technology to catch users as they’re about to leave your site.

 Example of a LinkedIn popup from OptinMonster